anaseto/gofrundis/README.md

 + Set `$GOPATH` variable (for example `export GOPATH=$HOME/go`).
 + Add `$GOPATH/bin` to your `$PATH`.

-Then either:

-+ Use the command `go get github.com/anaseto/gofrundis/bin/frundis`.
+Then use the command `go get github.com/anaseto/gofrundis/bin/frundis`.
-+ Put gofrundis under $GOPATH/src/, then do `go install` in the bin/frundis subdirectory.

 The `frundis` command should now be available.